slamora/brackets-wiki/Command-Line-Arguments.md

 #Brackets-App Command Line Argument Processing

 ## Introduction
 Starting with the 1.3 release, Mac and Windows users can open Brackets from the command line.
-Mac users can install the command line tools by going to the File menu and selecting "Install Command Line Shortcut".
-Windows users can install the command line tools by leaving the "Add 'brackets' launcher to PATH for command line use" checkbox checked when they install Brackets 1.3.
+Mac users can install the command line tools by going to the _File_ menu and selecting _Install Command Line Shortcut_.
+Windows users can install the command line tools by leaving the _Add "brackets" launcher to PATH for command line use_ checkbox checked when they install Brackets 1.3.

 ## How to Use the Command Line Tool